IlijaMihajlovic/Amazon-Stock-Price-Forecasting-Using-LSTM-Neural-Networks/README.md

 - Optimizer: Adam with learning rate 0.001
 - Batch Size: 16
 - Lookback Window: 7 days (using past 7 days to predict next day)
+- The `AMZN.csv` dataset is included in the repository
 ___

 ## Requirements